dhborus/Dreams/ComputerPickUp.md

 4. Investigate a Linux only regime.
 Desktop and Laptop and investigation of tablets.
 Can sync between android tablet and computer.
 Can also do it with iPad, at least in Mint.

 Number 1 is probably easiest, actually.
-But less apealing.
+But less appealing.
 In part, the hipness factor; in part the "heaviness" of Scrivener and the really complicated synchronization involved in Dropbox.
 Features might be useful, but I have become accustomed to plain text and workarounds.
 To be fair, Dropbox comes into play in options three and four, but 1) these will be text files and not Scrivener's projects and 2) there are other cloud services -- NextCloud, for instance -- that may work as well.

 Number 2 makes sense, given the amount of commitment I have made to the iPad as a work machine.
 Really shouldn't treat them as sunk costs.
 Integration with Kindle is important here.